 First, The Lamp

-It would be best if you had an idea of what you want before thrifting.
-So I studied and took screen shots of the lamps I liked.
+It would be best to have an idea of what you want before thrifting.
+So, I studied and took screenshots of the lamps I liked.

 Sometimes, I think, “this was meant to be”!
 I walked right into my local Goodwill and immediately spotted this lamp.